afyles/NServiceBus-Contrib/README.markdown

 To build the NServiceBus Contrib you need to have Ruby installed.
 You can get the latest Ruby Installer from [http://rubyinstaller.org](http://rubyinstaller.org/)

-You'll also need the Albacore gem, at least version 0.2.2, to run the rakefiles
+You'll also need the Albacore gem, version 0.1.5 (current version 0.2.2 is not yet supported), to run the rakefiles
 <pre>
 	<code>
 		gem install albacore